Blyzz616/void/README.md

 6. **System Management**:
    - **Reboot Clock**: Restart the system if needed.
+   - **System Update check**: Calls home and tries to update the code.
    - **Restore Factory Defaults**: Reset all settings to default, erasing user data.

 7. **Easter Eggs**: